Homemade slime has been a huge craze lately.

 - 1 Craft Stick (for stirring)

-Mix 1/2 cup (4 oz.) warm water and 1/2 cup (4 oz.) glue together in a small container.
-(Really stir it so it is completely mixed.)
+To make your Halloween slime, mix 1/2 cup (4 oz.) warm water and 1/2 cup (4 oz.) glue together in a small container.
 We used disposable cups, but you can use any container, just be sure to wash it thoroughly afterwards.

 Shake the liquid starch to make sure it is well mixed.
 Then open the container and measure 1/2 cup (4 oz.) of liquid starch and pour it into your second container.